tomaskg/MathGame/README.md

 # MathGame
 This is a simple math game made in Python.
-Addition, subtraciton, and multiplication with whole numbers or decimals.
+Choose addition, subtraction, or multiplication with whole numbers or decimals.
 It tests you and shows your time and accuracy.

 How to run: